 - Inattention is a major cause of single-vehicle run off the road type accidents, which often result in deadly vehicle rollovers.

-- An inattentive driver is also at increased risk of inadequate surveillance before entering a roadway, which poses a particular risk to bicyclists, pedestrians, and motorcyclists that may be in the vehicle’s path.
+- An inattentive driver is also at increased risk of inadequate surveillance before entering a roadway, which poses a particular risk to bicyclists, pedestrians, and motorcyclists in the vehicle’s path.